General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

 The House of Geng had several accomplished and remarkable marshals, they pledged their loyalty to the Han Empire for the next two hundred years.

-At the end of the Han dynasty, Geng’s clan tried their best to fight against a powerful warlord who grounded Liu Xie, the last emperor of the Han Dynasty.
+At the end of the Han dynasty, Geng’s clan tried their best to fight against a powerful warlord who abducted Liu Xie, the last emperor of the Han Dynasty.

-But they failed, most of their members were sentenced to death.
+But they failed; most of their members were either sacrificed on the battlefield or sentenced to death.

-This famous and contributive House of Geng, perished with the dynasty that they pledged to protect, after giving up all of those honorable titles and countless money that overlord provided them.
+The loyal and contributive Geng Clan perished together with the dynasty that they pledged to protect, after giving up all of those honorable titles and countless money that the warlord provided them.

-Just like their ancestors, they always chose loyalty over wealthy, no matter what it would cost them.
+Just like their ancestors, they always chose loyalty before wealth, no matter what it would cost them.